akaspin/bar/README.md

     $ git bar-ls
     NAME                BLOB    SYNC    ID                  SIZE
     my/blobs/test.txt   no      yes     309a349019013151    4

+## Covert ops

+With `bar divert` you can change specific files from inactive branch without touching other files in working tree.

+    $ git bar-divert other-branch my/pretty/dir "my pretty/file"
+    ...

+    $ git bar-divert-finish
+    # or
+    $ git bar-divert-abort

+To check divert status use `bar divert status`

+    $ git bar-divert-status

 ## Installation

 To install just grab latest binaries archive from releases and unpack